Thimlapura Wildlife Sanctuary

 Thimlapura Wildlife Sanctuary is located in the Madhugiri and Koratagere Taluk of Tumkur in the state of Karnataka.
 It was declared a wildlife sanctuary under Section 36-A of the Wild Life (Protection) Act, 1972.
 It is inhabited by leopards, sloth bears, wild boars, Indian foxes, wolves, among other animals.
 Thimlapura Wildlife Sanctuary is a conservation reserve for sloth bear.

 Location

-Thimlapura Wildlife Sanctuary is situated in Tumkur district of Karnataka.
+Thimlapura Wildlife Sanctuary is situated in Tumakuru district of Karnataka.
 It spans over an area of 50.86 km2.